Populations at Risk

 Disputed election results should be formally contested through appropriate legal channels in Kenya's courts.

-The AU and UN need to assist the Kenyan government in long-term efforts aimed at strengthening the rule of law, demobilizing militias and building inter-communal dialogue, particularly by involving local civil society actors and supporting early warning and conflict management mechanisms.
+The AU and UN need to continue to assist the Kenyan government in both proximate and long-term efforts aimed at strengthening the rule of law, building inter-communal dialogue, and ending the mobilization and manipulation of ethnic identity for political purposes.